socketio/socket.io-website/source/get-started/chat.md

 Socket.IO is composed of two parts:

-- A server that integrates with (or mounts on) the Node.JS HTTP Server: [socket.io](https://github.com/socketio/socket.io)
+- A server that integrates with (or mounts on) the Node.JS HTTP Server [socket.io](https://github.com/socketio/socket.io)
-- A client library that loads on the browser side: [socket.io-client](https://github.com/socketio/socket.io-client)
+- A client library that loads on the browser side [socket.io-client](https://github.com/socketio/socket.io-client)

 During development, `socket.io` serves the client automatically for us, as we’ll see, so for now we only have to install one module: